opentofu/equivalence-testing/README.md

 2. `--filters=simple_resource,complex_resource`
     - By default, the equivalence tests will execute all the tests within the  specified `--tests` directory.
     - You can specify a subset of the tests to execute using this flag either by repeating the flag (eg. `--filters=simple_resource --filters=complex_resource`), or with a comma separated list as in the original example.
+3. `--rewrites=filename.jsonc`
+    - If provided, all specified equivalence tests will be run with the specified [rewrites](#rewrites) applied to the golden files.

 ## Execution